lamps-wg/cms-composite-sigs/draft-ietf-lamps-cms-composite-sigs.md

 --- abstract

 Composite ML-DSA defines combinations of ML-DSA, as defined by NIST in FIPS 204, with RSA, ECDSA, and EdDSA.
-This document specifies the conventions for using Composite ML-DSA within the Cryptographic Message Syntax (CMS).
+This document specifies the conventions for using Composite ML-DSA algorithms within the Cryptographic Message Syntax (CMS).

 --- middle